Comedian, Actor [Tainui]

 December 2009 saw the publication of Matt Elliott's biography Billy T - The Life and Times of Billy T James.
 North and South named it the best local biography of the year.
-In August 2011 two screen projects debuted that chronicled Billy's life, each made by people who had worked with him: well-regarded big screen documentary Billy T: Te Movie, directed by Came a Hot Friday's Ian Mune, and produced by Tom Parkinson and Robert Boyd-Bell; and TV movie biopic Billy, produced by Tony Holden.
+In August 2011 competing screen projects debuted that chronicled Billy's life, both made by people who'd worked with him: well-regarded big screen documentary Billy T: Te Movie, directed by Came a Hot Friday's Ian Mune, and produced by Tom Parkinson and Robert Boyd-Bell; and high-rating TV movie biopic Billy, produced by Tony Holden.

-The team behind Te Movie chose to focus on Billy T's career and comedy as a reflection of cultural shifts occuring in New Zealand.
+The team behind Te Movie chose to focus on Billy T's career and comedy as a reflection of cultural shifts occuring in Aotearoa.
 Although much footage was tracked down and restored, most of the original TV shows had been taped over, with only a few episodes remaining from the first three seasons of The Billy T James Show.

 Tony Holden meanwhile described his telefilm version as a "love story" told in flashback, through the eyes of his wife.
-Kai Korero actor Tainui Tukiwaho won praise for his performance as Billy.
+Step Dave actor Tainui Tukiwaho won praise for his performance as Billy.
 Holden argued he had no intention other than "to hold him up as being anything other than a staggeringly important figure on our entertainment scene.
 The man was a real genius."